🧠 Brainy API Reference

 📊 Data vs Metadata

 data: Content embedded into vectors.
-Searchable via semantic similarity (HNSW) and hybrid text+semantic search.
+Searchable via semantic similarity (vector index) and hybrid text+semantic search.
 NOT queryable viawherefilters.metadata: Structured fields indexed by MetadataIndex.
 Queryable viawherefilters infind().

 See Data Model for the full explanation.